 Working principle

-Most uses are as a voltage divider, by connecting the supply voltage to the the outer two legs, and then use the middle leg as variable output voltage (with respect to ground, of course).
-Warning: as is the case by any voltage divider: a potmeter cannot be used as a power supply with a constant voltage as the output voltage will change depending on the load.
+Most uses are as a voltage divider, by connecting the supply voltage between the the outer two legs, and then use the middle leg as variable output voltage (with respect to ground, of course).

 Potmeters are available with a fixed axle for easy manual setting, or as a small trimmer potmeters to set once and forget afterwards, and as multiple-turn version allowing a more accurate setting.